vlnaum/TestApp/Readme.md

 # AppCenter Test Task

 ## Description
-C# console application which receives list of branches for the build and builds it.
+C# console application which receives list of branches from appcenter for the app and builds it.
 Output is printed in following format:

     <branch> build <status> in <time> seconds.
 Link to build logs: <link>